elvirbrk/MoveByCategory-OutlookAddIn/README.md

 Dobule click on category to select archive destination.

-After configuration, select Archive from ribbon or from context menu to move selected items to archive folders depending on item category.
+After configuration, select Archive from ribbon or Categorize from context menu to move selected items to archive folders depending on item category.

 ![Alt text](/img/context.png?raw=true "Context menu")